 If you have read our previous blog post, you will understand how we focus on habits that create an anti-stress, while avoiding/mitigating habits that cause a physiological stress response.
 For many years we were not aware of specific nutritional habits we were doing (that we thought were healthy), was actually doing more harm than benefiting.
-Most individuals we work with go through the same experience and those who achieve the most results are willing to drop their prior belief system.
-When you put in the work to truly educate yourself and never think you know everything, that is a major perspective to gaining the knowledge you never would have imagined before.
+Most individuals we work with go through the same experience and those who experience the most results are willing to drop their prior belief system.
+When you put in the work to truly want to learn more and never think you know everything, that is a major perspective to gaining knowledge you never would have imagined before.

 STRESS CAUSING HABITS

 Restricting sugar and fasting slows the metabolic rate under the influence of free amino acids liberating in our blood.
 Turns the thyroid hormone off and the body has to go through gluconeogenesis, which is converting muscle into sugar for the body.
 This is a very inflammatory process that the body goes through to produce sugar for the brain.
 Turns off the liver’s ability to detoxify anything!